Fouty7/blue-green-autodeploy/README.md

 * [Configuration Management](instructions/3-configuration-management.md)
 * [Turn Errors into Sirens](instructions/4-turn-errors-into-sirens.md)

-### Project Submission

-For your submission, please submit the following:

 - A text file named `urls.txt` including:
   1. Public Url to GitHub repository (not private) [URL01]
   1. Public URL for your S3 Bucket (aka, your green candidate front-end) [URL02]